dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 many of these from-first-principles posts as I can.
 With any luck, I'll gain a better understanding of the topic myself in the process.

+Some other planned topics:

-* American's immigration system and how it makes impedes would-be immigrants in myriad ways.
+* American's immigration system and how it impedes would-be immigrants in myriad ways.
 * How people resolve contradiction and ambiguity when forming their worldview.
-My favourite illustration of this -- and the inspiration for this post -- comes from Neal Stephenson's The Diamond Age, which I have rated 5 stars on Goodreads solely because of the inclusion of this theme.
+My favourite illustration of this -- and the inspiration for this post -- comes from Neal Stephenson's The Diamond Age, which I have rated five stars on Goodreads solely because of the inclusion of this theme.
 * Reviews of various literary works (books, songs), as well as some meta-posts about the value of literary criticism as a whole.
 * Certain not-so-flattering takes on the technology industry.
-* Maybe some tech-related posts once in a while, just so that the time I spent deliberating on a syntax highlighting theme doesn't go to waste.
+* Maybe some tech-related posts once in a while, just so that the time I spent deliberating on a syntax highlighting theme for this blog doesn't go to waste.
-* Whatever else I can think of that I want to write about.

 Now, I'll acknowledge that my blog isn't exactly a hotbed of activity.
-You may be wondering ("you" being hypothetical here, as it's not clear that anyone will ever read this post) why I would bother to write out this post, much less any of these other posts described above.
+You may be wondering ("you" being hypothetical here, as it's not clear that anyone will ever read this post) why I would bother writing this post, much less any of the other posts described above.
 I'm not an expert on any of the things I want to write about.
 I don't even have much of a platform, as I'm pretty sure most of my site's traffic comes from bots.